laravel-enso/tables/README.md

 #### The query

-In your controller, the query must look like this:
+In your Table builder implementation, the query must look like this:

 ```php
 public function query()